 Martina Franca is a beguiling town with a dazzling mixture of medieval and Baroque architecture in the light-color local stone.
 Developed as a military stronghold in the 14th century, all that remains of the defensive walls are the four gates that divide the old part from the modern suburbs.
-Lose yourselves in the maze of twisting white alleyways, where erstwhile noble palaces jostle with ancient churches and narrow stairways leading up to homes of ordinary citizens.
+Lose yourself in the maze of twisting white alleyways, where erstwhile palaces jostle with ancient churches and narrow stairways leading up to humbler abodes.
 No longer a little-known backwater, the centro storico can be crowded with sightseers on the weekends.
 The positive side is that this has led to the emergence of top-quality restaurants, and you'll be spoiled for choice.
-Each July, the town holds the Valle D'Itria music festival (www.festivaldellavalleditria.it).
+Each July into early August, the town hosts the Valle d'Itria music festival (www.festivaldellavalleditria.it).